truchas/truchas/BUILDING.md

   Apple Clang should be fine)
   - GNU Fortran/C/C++: Versions 10.2, 10.3, 11.2, 11.3, and 12.1 are known to
   work.
 Versions 9.x, 10.1, and 11.1 are broken.
-* Cmake version 3.16 or later
+* CMake version 3.16 or later
 * Standard software development tools: make, patch, perl
 * Zlib development library and header files
+* LAPACK library or equivalent
 * Python, version 3.5 or later, along with the packages h5py (version 2.6.0 or later) and numpy (version 1.12.0 or later)
 * MPI.
 The C compiler wrapper (`mpicc`, for example) must be in your path.